I’ve never been a fan of Nathan Drake. That is a truth.

 At that time, the whole world was on a rampage for a new, very charismatic (and very sexy) heroine.
 Tomb Raider 2 was my killer application and it was the game that basically decided which console I had to buy.
 Although it is a fact that Sega and Nintendo were already out of the competition for many different reasons, they had a strong nostalgic appeal on me and the choice was not as easy as one may think.

 I played TR2 and I loved it.
 Since I suck at old classic arcade games, it was probably the first game in years that I was able to complete to its very end.
-The hype was so high that I bought the first game right after.
+The hype was so high that I bought a reprint of the first game right after.
 Again, despite living in an era where tips and walkthrough were not so easy to find, I managed to complete that one as well without any external help and despite its checkpoint-based saving system.

 Then, as you all know, TR saga entered a period of stagnation, often alternating good games with tremendous ones.
 Nonetheless, being a true fan of the series and always hoping for redemption, I never really bothered to seek something else, until…

 I am a careful reader and I always have an eye on different magazines to get multiples opinions on the same relevant product.
 When Uncharted 3 came out I was in desperate need for adventures, Lara Croft was out of sight and, painful but true, I had a few games that I really disliked.
 I never return a game to the shop but that time I was fed up, so I went to the nearest Gamestop and, trading back an awful Silent Hill Homecoming (and something else) I got a used copy of Uncharted 3.
 Actually, the game had been out for only a couple of weeks, so my copy was brand new at a ridiculous price.
-I started the game as soon as I got home and started cursing myself right away… Why had I waited so long for?
+I started the game as soon as I got home and started cursing myself right away… What had I waited so long for?
 That was what I was looking for: a compelling story, fun and charismatic characters, loads of hidden treasures to find and, last but not least, an awesome graphics.
 Of course, I already knew NaughtyDog from their previous works (Crash Bandicoot and Jak&Daxter), but playing U3 put their coders (and the likes) in my personal Olympus of DemiGods.

-Sadly, I had (and still have) neither time to go back to my backlog nor time to buy additional stuff, but when I got my PS Vita Uncharted: The Golden Abyss was pretty much the only game I bought with it.
+Sadly, I had (and still have) neither the time to go back to my backlog nor the time to buy additional stuff, but when I got my PS Vita Uncharted: The Golden Abyss was pretty much the only game I bought with it.
 Golden Abyss is another smash, IMHO.
 A portable game which could easily face any other “triple-A” game on home consoles and … win!
 The look and feel on the Vita is just brilliant and there is nothing more you can ask from a portable device.
-I personally believe there is not much more you can ask any other platform.
+I personally believe there is not much more you can ask to any other platform.

 I booked my copy of U4 Collector’s Edition the very same day it appeared on the website.
 Once I got it, I played it and completed it in a matter of days against all odds.
 It is a mature product which perfectly fits the whole storyline.
 It depicts older and (in a way) tired versions of the protagonists, but it all falls into place in order to give a proper finale to a great story (and a great saga).